Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 ## Step 3: Load Tap to Pay Package

-Create a new project or open yoru existing app in XCode and [add](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) the Commerce Hub's Tap to Pay Packagepath using the URL: https://github.com/Fiserv/TTPPackage.
+Create a new project or open yoru existing app in XCode and [add](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) the Fiserv Tap to Pay Package using the URL: https://github.com/Fiserv/TTPPackage.

 ---